apicollective/apibuilder-cli/README.md

     bin/apibuilder update [--path path]

-        path defaults to .apibuilder in the current directory.
+        path defaults to .apibuilder/config in the current directory.

 The configuration file is a YAML file that follows the convention: